-- Lawns – Reduce watering once the temperatures start to cool down.
+- Lawns – Reduce watering.
 Plant or refresh cool season grasses such as fescues and ryes now.

 - Roses – Your roses might have stopped blooming by this time, but with a little careful pruning and fertilizing you will be able to force them to bloom one or even two more times before the year is finished.
 Remove all dead and weak growth.
 Remove spent flowers and any seed pods (rose hips).
 Water deeply once a week if needed.
 Fertilize with Gro-Power.

 - Maintenance – Prevent weedy poa annua from germinating by applying a pre-emergent herbicide.
 Roses and other plants are susceptible to mildew now.
 To control, don’t water overhead or in the evenings.
 Thin out old leaves for better air circulation and remove any debris particularly under deciduous trees which might start losing their leaves this month.

 September is the Month for Hot, Dry Santa Ana Winds, Be Prepared.